buddhist-uni/buddhist-uni.github.io/_courses/function.md

 {% include content_blurb.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}

-This book forms the backbone of the course and it is highly recommended that you read it: even if you skip everything else!
+This book forms the backbone of the course and is highly recommended.

-The book is divided into two, unsurprising halves: *Buddhist Life* and *Buddhist Path*.
-These two divisions roughly follow the exterior and interior transformation of the practitioner, and also follows the gradual explanation of Buddhism---from the mundane to the transcendent---often used by the Buddha himself.
+The book is divided into two, unsurprising halves: *Buddhist Life* and *Buddhist Path*: the exterior and interior transformation of the practitioner which follows the gradual path of Buddhism---from the mundane to the transcendent---often taught by the Buddha himself.

 This course will follow that sequence.